-There was a point in my journey of survival when I began to get too comfortable with the term I can’t, for in the beginning of my journey, I couldn’t.
-I became too comfortable with my wife taking care of me, I became so consumed with my own afflictions that I became blind to hers, which were born from mine.
-When you give much of yourself to give aid to another, one can become sick themselves while doing so, for who will tend to their needs?
-Anxiety, a feeling of worry, nervousness, or unease, typically about an imminent event, or something with an uncertain outcome.
-My wife’s anxiety stemmed from not only my needs, but the needs of others as well, as she looks after everyone but herself.
-She takes care of the kids, the grandkids, the needy husband, the bills, and the upkeep of our home.
+There was a point in my journey of survival when I became comfortable with using the term I can’t, for in the beginning, I couldn’t.
+To be truly honest with you I became lazy with my wife tending to my every need, I was so consumed with my own afflictions that I became blind to hers, which were born from mine.
+When one gives much of him or herself to aid another one can become sick themselves while doing so, for who will tend to their needs?
+Anxiety, a feeling of uneasiness, nervousness, worry, dread, intimidation, unease, or something with an uncertain outcome.
+My wife’s anxiety stemmed from not only my needs but the needs of others as well, as she looks after everyone but herself.
+My wife looks after the kids, the grandchildren, the needy husband, the bills, and the upkeep of our home.
 One day I was entertaining thoughts of how I was going to make my wife’s life less stressful, how I was going to make her situation more suitable for the betterment of her health.
-As I contemplated on how I was going to make this come to fruition, I received a phone call from a good friend of mine, Derrick Jennings.
+As I contemplated on how I was going to make these thoughts come to fruition I got a phone call from a very good friend of mine, Derrick Jennings.….

 1 Corinthians 7:14